ghajduk3/COLI/README.md

 python main.py -pd false -t bi -m BERT
 ```

-3. For BERT training you can use the notebooks/bert-notebook.ipynb notebook for Google Colab.
+3. For BERT fine-tuning you can use the notebooks/bert-notebook.ipynb notebook for Google Colab.